BestTimesToVisit.com Logo

 packing

-Layering is your best friend, no matter the season.
-The weather in the Rockies can change dramatically in a single day.
-Pack moisture-wicking base layers, an insulating fleece or down jacket, and a waterproof/windproof outer shell.
-Even in summer, evenings can be chilly, and sudden rain showers are common.
+Layers are your best friend, no matter the season.
+Mountain weather is notoriously unpredictable.
+Even in summer, mornings and evenings can be chilly, and conditions can change rapidly at higher elevations.
+Think moisture-wicking base layers, an insulating fleece or down jacket, and a waterproof/windproof outer shell.
+Don't forget sturdy hiking boots!

 food